Prompt Engineering Guide

 Since their inception, Large Language Models (LLMs) are increasingly becoming popular and getting deployed in a wide range of applications across many different industries.
 But, a common theme across LLM inference is that they are still confined to token-level, left-to-right decision-making processes.
 They still fall short in tasks requiring exploration or making assumptions about the future state, given the present state.

-Tree of Thoughts (ToT) prompting1 is a framework for LLM inference that allows LLMs to make an informed decision by considering and self-evaluating multiple different reasoning paths that will likely lead to an optimal solution.
+Tree of Thoughts (ToT) prompting is a framework for LLM inference that allows LLMs to make an informed decision by considering and self-evaluating multiple different reasoning paths that will likely lead to an optimal solution.
 ToT also empowers the model to backtrack when a path is unlikely to lead to a valid solution.
-ToT is similar to best-first search algorithm in Computer Science.
+ToT is similar to the best-first search algorithm in Computer Science.

 ToT aims to mimic human's problem-solving approach.
 Research shows that, given a problem, humans search through a combinatorial problem space - a tree where the nodes represent partial solutions and branches represent operators that modify the nodes.
 They use heuristics to identify the next branch that guides them closer to the solution.
 The process continues till the problem concludes.